-Why is it so hard and what to do about it
+Why it’s so hard and what to do about it.

-I thought I was good at setting boundaries.
-Lately, though, I found myself struggling more than usual with them.
 I said yes to a coffee with an old classmate even though I did not want to go.
-I did not tell my nanny that being late every day was not ok.
-I carried my 15-kilos daughter for half an hour yesterday because she did not want anyone else.
+I did not tell my nanny that being late every day was not OK.
+I carried my 15-k.g. daughter for half an hour yesterday because she did not want anyone else.

 Why do we find boundaries so hard?

-We are afraid of harming our self-image.
-We want to be a good person.
-A good employee.
-A good parent, partner, friend.
+- We are afraid of harming our self-image.
+We want to be good people.
+Good employees.
+Good parents, partners, friends.
 Sometimes, saying no puts in danger our view of ourselves as good.
 Saying no to carrying my daughter would harm my self-image as an affectionate mother.
 I usually find that my coaching clients who struggle with boundaries at work are judgmental about the people who do set them.
 They consider them not as dedicated to their jobs.
 This judgment makes it difficult for them to set their own boundaries.

-A lot of the struggle in boundaries comes from scripts we created during our childhood.
-If our parents were not good at setting boundaries or did not respect our boundaries, it will be harder for us.
+A lot of the struggle over boundaries comes from scripts we created during our childhood.
+If our parents were not good at setting boundaries or did not respect our boundaries, it will be harder for us to do so.
 Also, boundaries are linked with our self-worth.
 Are our needs important enough to respect them?